 - Domestic – The release of the film in America and Canada, also known as “North America”.

 - International – The release of the film in the rest of the world combined.
-In some cases, studios will only have the rights to release a movie domestically, with another company picking up the international rights (or vice verse).
+In some cases, studios will only have the rights to release a movie domestically, with another company picking up the international rights (or vice versa).
 For example, Paramount have the rights to distribute The Adventures of Tintin domestically while Sony controls the international rights.

 - Theatrical – Relating to the cinema release (i.e. in movie theatres).